 U.S. citizenship is not required for PDs/PIs.
 For applications submitted on behalf of non-U.S. citizens with temporary U.S. visas, visa status must allow the PD/PI to conduct the proposed research at the applicant institution for the entire project period.
 The applicant institution is responsible for determining if and documenting that the PD's/PI's visa will allow the PD/PI to remain in the U.S. for the duration of the award.

-Time window for eligibility: Given the focus on early research independence, the receipt date of the terminal doctoral degree or end of post-graduate clinical training of the PD/PI must be between June 1, 2019 and September 30, 2021.
+Time window for eligibility: Given the focus on early research independence, the receipt date of the terminal doctoral degree or end of post-graduate clinical training of the PD/PI must be between June 1, 2022, and September 30, 2024.
 The degree receipt date is that which appears on the official transcript for the degree.
 The end of post-graduate clinical training includes residency and fellowship periods.
-At the time of application, the PD/PI must not have served as a post-doctoral fellow following a previous (not the most recent) doctoral degree for more than twelve months.
+The PD/PI must not have served as a post-doctoral fellow for more than 12 months following a previous, non-terminal doctoral degree (i.e., a post-doctoral fellowship served before June 1, 2022).

 Research independence at time of application: Individuals are eligible only if they, at the time of application submission, do not have research independence.
 Lack of research independence is defined functionally rather than by position title.
 Eligible individuals must have all the following characteristics:

 - The PD/PI's current research agenda is set through concurrence with mentors.